 For a complete list of furnishings and other amenities by residential facility please refer to the list below.

 Washers and dryers are available in each complex (see below).
-The cost of operating machines is $1.25 to wash and $1.25 to dry [subject to change].
-Monies can be deposited on your “flex” account using your SVSU ACCESS ID card.
-Laundry rooms are available on a 24-hour basis.
+The cost of operating machines is included in your room rate.
 Damages, to personal items resulting from use, are not the responsibility of the University.
-Requests for refunds due to malfunctioning equipment should be made through Housing Operations, Curtiss 118.

 All SVSU resident students are eligible to register one vehicle for parking in resident lots on campus at no charge.
 Upon receiving a housing assignment, students may apply on-line “Manage my Account” for a parking permit (SVSU user name and password required) or complete the process at Housing Check-in.
 Permits will be available at Parking Services on check-in/move-in day for all pre-registered individuals.
 All overnight vehicles must be registered through University Police.
 Upon check-in/move-in day, all vehicles must be parked in the assigned residential lot by midnight.